keras-team/keras-io/guides/md/keras_cv/classification_with_keras_cv.md

 ---
 ## Optimizer Tuning

-To achieve optimal performance,we need to use a learning rate schedule instead of a single learning rate.
+To achieve optimal performance, we need to use a learning rate schedule instead of a single learning rate.
 While we won't go into detail on the Cosine decay with warmup schedule used here, [you can read more about it here](https://scorrea92.medium.com/cosine-learning-rate-decay-e8b50aa455b).